Last updated on August 29th, 2022 at 12:12 pm

-In a recent court case involving a workplace fatality, one expert witness developed a theory of the risk of the fatality using the Human Factors approach commonly used in the process and nuclear industries.
-Using estimates that had no supporting data, he came to the conclusion that the likelihood of a fatality on this particular machine was 1 x 10–8, or roughly two orders of magnitude less than being hit by lightning.
-In an internal HSE report in the UK the following chart In OHS, we believe that if a hazard exists, it will eventually do harm to someone, as it did in this case.
+In a recent court case involving a workplace fatality in Michigan, one expert witness developed a theory of the risk of fatality using the Human Factors approach commonly used in the process and nuclear industries.
+Using estimates that had no supporting data, he came to the conclusion that the likelihood of a fatality on this particular machine was 1 x 10-8, or roughly two orders of magnitude less than being hit by lightning.
+In OHS, we believe that if a hazard exists, it will eventually do harm to someone, as it did in this case.
 We know without a doubt that a fatality has occurred.
-The manufacturer’s sales department estimated that there were 80–90 units of the same type in the marketplace at the time of the fatality.
-If we use that estimate of the number of that model of machine in the marketplace, we could calculate that the risk of a fatality on that model as 1:80 or 1:90 (8 x 10–1 or 9 x 10–1), significantly greater than the risk of being struck by lightning, and more than seven orders of magnitude more than estimated by the expert witness.
-Estimating risk based on unproven data will result in underestimation of the risk and overconfidence in the of the workers involved.
+The manufacturer’s sales department estimated that there were 80-90 units of the same type of machine in the marketplace at the time of the fatality.
+Suppose we use that estimate of the quantity of that model of the machine in the market.
+In that case, we could calculate that the risk of a fatality on that model as 1:80 or 1:90 (8 x 10-1 or 9 x 10-1), significantly greater than the risk of being struck by lightning, and more than seven orders of magnitude more than estimated by the expert witness.
+Estimating risk based on unproven data will result in underestimation of the risk and overconfidence in the safety of the workers involved.

-Once a risk assessment is completed and the appropriate risk controls implements following the Hierarchy of Controls, themust be communicated to the people who are exposed to the risk.
+Once a risk assessment is completed and the appropriate risk controls are implemented following the Hierarchy of Controls, the residual risk must be communicated to the people who are exposed to the risk.
 This allows them to make an informed decision about the risk, choosing to do the task, modify the task or not do the task at all.
-This is called ‘informed consent’, and is exactly the same as that used by doctors when discussing treatment options with patients.
+This is called ‘informed consent’ and is the same as that used by doctors when discussing treatment options with patients.
 If the risk changes for some reason, the change also needs to be communicated.
 Communication about risk helps us to resist complacency about the risks that we deal with every day, and helps to avoid confusion about what the risk ‘really is’.

 Risk perception is an area of study that is trying to help us to better understand how various kinds of risks are perceived, and perhaps how best to communicate these risks to the people who are exposed.
 In a report prepared at the UK’s Health and Safety Laboratory in 2005 , authors Williams and Weyman discuss several ways of assessing risk perception.